 |Recovery:||Most patients are back to work or school in approximately 7 days when swelling and bruising resolves.
 We advise our patients to avoid strenuous activity for 1 month, during this time they need to wear a headband.|

 |Results:||Final results are seen within 6 months, and the duration of those results vary from one person to another.|

-What can a Otoplasty do for me?
+What can an Otoplasty do for me?

 Prominent ears or ‘bat ears’, cause concern for both parents and children and are often the cause of schoolyard bullying.
-The ears are almost fully grown by age four, but its best to wait until children are around six years of age to perform otoplasty surgery.
-At this age they are older enough to participate in their recovery after surgery but still young enough to minimise the psychological effects of being teased in school.
+The ears are almost fully grown by age four, but it’s best to wait until children are around six years of age to perform otoplasty surgery.
+At this age, they are older enough to participate in their recovery after surgery but still young enough to minimise the psychological effects of being teased in school.

 Am I suitable?